- Sire-Dam -

 “They always cheered for The Tin Man when Fred Archer won and it’s really good to have a horse with his name running for the syndicate as it gives it more impetus,” Fanshawe said.
 “It all ties in well.”

-He showed the benefit of that when winning another exciting renewal of the Diamond Jubilee Stakes at the main expense of Tasleet and Limato.
+The highlight of The Tin Man’s campaign in 2017 campaign was his victory in an exciting renewal of the Diamond Jubilee Stakes at the main expense of Tasleet and Limato.
 The trio came close together in the final stages and the result was only confirmed after a 15-minute stewards’ enquiry.